Sabres blanked in Detroit - NewsBreak

 Sabres blanked in Detroit

-The Buffalo Sabres were no match for the Detroit Red Wings on Saturday night, as the Wings defended their home ice to the tune of a 4-0 shutout final.
+The Buffalo Sabres were no match for the Red Wings on Saturday night at Little Caesars Arena, as Detroit defended their home ice to the tune of a 4-0 shutout win.

+Detroit scored their goals in pairs - two each in both the first and third periods of play.

-In the third, it was upstart rookie forward Lucas Raymond's 11th goal of the campaign that extended Detroit's lead over Buffalo to 3-0.
-The score happened just 13-seconds into the period.
+In the third, it was upstart rookie forward Lucas Raymond's 11th goal of the season that extended Detroit's lead over Buffalo to 3-0.
+The score happened just 13 seconds into the period.

 Red Wings forward Michael Rasmussen capped the scoring later in the frame with his fourth goal of the season.